A delicious, easy velvet-textured dish of pumpkin with sage is the perfect side at your Thanksgiving table or any time.

 Velvety Herbed Pumpkin

-- 2 serrano or jalapeno chillies , finely chopped (use less if you like less heat, or take out the seeds and ribs)
+- 2 green chili peppers (like serrano or jalapeno, finely chopped.
+Use less if you like less heat, or take out the seeds and ribs)

 - Salt to taste

 - Heat the oil in a saucepan.
 Add the onions and stir-fry until they just start to brown.

 - Add the garlic, chili peppers, sage and cilantro and stir for a few seconds.
 Now add the pumpkin cubes.

 - Add ¼ cup of water or vegetable stock and when the water begins to simmer, turn the heat to low, cover the saucepan, and let the pumpkin cook, stirring occasionally, for about 45 minutes or until it is buttery-soft and tender.
 Mash some of the pumpkins, if you like, for more texture.